MAX offers group, and community support and education services by and for guys into guys in the Ottawa region.

 Whether it is doing outreach, peer coaching, or fundraising, there is a volunteer opportunity for you

 Become a volunteer and join MAX's team!
-MAX is the place in the Ottawa Region for guys into guys to volunteer for!
+MAX is the place in the Ottawa Region to volunteer with to help improve the health and wellness for guys into guys.